Attukal Pongala

 The festival is marked as the largest annual gathering of women by the Guinness World Records.
-The ceremony was set up in Guinness Book of World Records on February 23, 1997, when 1.5 million women participated in Pongala.
-In 2009, a new Guinness World Records celebrated 2.5 million attendance.
-This temple is also known as the Sabarimala for Women.
+The celebration of this festival on February 23, 1997, when 1.5 million women participated entered the Guinness Book of World Records.
+In 2009, a new Guinness World Records celebrated 2.5 million women attendance.
+Currently over 40 lakhs or 4 million women participate in Attukal Pongala.